Orang-Studio/InstaDownload/README.md

 # InstaDownload

-**InstaDownload** is an Android app for downloading Instagram videos directly to your phone.
+**InstaDownload** is an Android app for downloading Instagram videos directly to your phone with no ads.
-Originally built with a server backend, it’s now fully self-contained

 ---